raj594/we-scrappin/README.md

-# we-scrappin
+# Scraping with Mongoose

-Scrapin all the news with mongodb and cheerio
+## Instructions

+* Open `server.js` and complete the empty routes for accessing all articles, accessing a specific article, and for saving a new article.